top of page

 MY NAME

 On the other hand, my Great Grandfather was named Conrad.
-In preschool, my brother Patrick and I had a nextdoor neighbor named Robbie.
+Starting in preschool, my brother Patrick and I had a nextdoor neighbor named Robbie.
 Our neighbor called us Pat and Con.
 The three of us were Pat, Con, and Rob.
-In middle school I started going by Con.
+Around 4th grade, I tried going by Con, but I remember Mrs Defeo, the homeroom teacher, didn't like that one bit (but Matt, Mike, etc were fine...).
+Plus, my dad thought it sounded bad (like Con Artist).
+By middle school though I stuck to my guns and went by Con, turning in my homework like that!
 However, to avoid all the puns (Conman, Con Artist etc) I added an extra N to my name circa seventh grade.
 My brother started writing his name as Patt.
 So we were now Patt and Conn through high school and college!

 For my professional career, most people call me Conrad.
 Thats what it says on my nametag, and I never try too hard to make Conn stick.
 So, professionally I guess I go by Conrad, but my friends call me Conn!